-We’re proud to launch a new video with Motek depicting the emotional rehabilitation journey of engineer Mike Jones after he loses his leg in a motorcycle accident.
+We’re proud to share this video, created with Motek, depicting the emotional rehabilitation journey of engineer Mike Jones after he loses his leg in a motorcycle accident.
 Mike’s life changed instantly on that day, and his injuries had a lifelong physical and psychological impact on him.
-Mike therapy sessions at The Morrello Clinic using the C-Mill treadmill allowed him to rediscover his drive to overcome any obstacle in his way.
+Mike’s therapy sessions at The Morrello Clinic using the C-Mill treadmill allowed him to rediscover his drive to overcome any obstacle in his way.
 He is now one of Europe’s top disabled golfers.

 The Computer Assisted Rehabilitation Environment (CAREN) is a versatile, multi-sensory system used for clinical analysis, rehabilitation, evaluation and training of human movement, balance and gait.